 Stereotype threat involves "being at risk of confirming, as self-characteristic, a negative stereotype about one's group" [1] or "being judged by [a] negative stereotype" [2].
-Research has found that if someone is part of a group that is associated with poor performance on a kind of task, invoking the negative stereotype before they perform the task negatively affects their performance as compared to a control condition in which the stereotype threat is not activated.
+Research has found that if someone is part of a group that is associated with poor performance on a certain kind of task, invoking the negative stereotype before they perform the task negatively affects their performance as compared to a control condition in which the stereotype threat is not activated.
 Simply hearing an implied stereotype about a group to which one belongs can alter academic performance.

 Stereotypes can be negative or positive.
 The claim that "Asians excel at math" presented in the opening scenario of this module is a positive stereotype.
-Positive stereotypes can also be problematic, in that they place undue pressure or expectations on members of a particular group; this has been shown to hamper performance.
+However, positive stereotypes can also be problematic, in that they place undue pressure or expectations on members of a particular group.
+This has been shown to hamper academic performance as well.
 Consider the effects of the "Asians excel at math" stereotype upon a student who identifies as Asian, who struggles with math and does not expect to perform well.
-[3] Not measuring up to the stereotype threatens performance in this case.
+[3] Not measuring up to the stereotype may threaten this student's performance in this case.
 Similarly, a statement such as "Women are more polite than men in class discussions" may seem complimentary, but, in fact, it sets up unequal expectations for behavior in class.

-- [1] Steele, Claude M. and Joshua Aronson.
+[1] Steele, Claude M. and Joshua Aronson.
 1995.
 "Stereotype Threat and the Intellectual Test Performance of African Americans."
-Journal of Personality and Social Psychology 69 (5): 797-811. - [2] Spencer, Jeven J., Claude M. Steele, and Diane M. Quinn.
+Journal of Personality and Social Psychology 69 (5): 797-811.

+[2] Spencer, Jeven J., Claude M. Steele, and Diane M. Quinn.
 1999.
-"Stereotype Threat and Women's Math Performance."
-Journal of Experimental Social Psychology 35 (1): 4-28. - [3] Cheryan, Sapna and Galen V. Bodenhausen.
+"Stereotype Threat and

+Women's Math Performance."
+Journal of Experimental Social Psychology 35 (1): 4-28.

+[3] Cheryan, Sapna and Galen V. Bodenhausen.
 2000.
 "When Positive Stereotypes Threaten Intellectual Performance: The Psychological Hazards of 'Model Minority' Status."
 Psychological Science 11 (5): 399-402.

-Addressing a Stereotype (Page 11 of 31)
+Addressing a Stereotype (Page 10 of 30)